 Contrast study demonstrates colonic obstruction at the level of the splenic flexure, in this case due to carcinoma.
 Radiograph courtesy of Charles J M....

-CT scanning is the imaging of choice if a colonic obstruction is clinically suspected; this imaging modality can confirm the diagnosis and identify the cause of large-bowel obstruction.
+CT is the imaging modality of choice if a colonic obstruction is clinically suspected; this imaging modality can confirm the diagnosis and identify the cause of large-bowel obstruction.
 Contrast-enhanced CT (PO and IV) can help to delineate between partial and complete obstruction, ileus, and small-bowel obstruction, as well as exclude large-bowel obstruction.
 Gastrografin (water-soluble contrast) should be used preferentially if bowel perforation is suspected.

 Initial therapy in patients with suspected large-bowel obstruction (LBO) includes volume resuscitation, appropriate preoperative broad-spectrum antibiotics, and timely surgical consultation.

 A nasogastric tube should be considered for patients with severe colonic distention and vomiting.
-The patient's intravascular volume is usually depleted, and early intravenous fluid (IVF) resuscitation with isotonic saline or Ringer lactate solution is necessary.
+The patient's intravascular volume is usually depleted, and early intravenous fluid (IVF) resuscitation with isotonic saline or lactated Ringer solution is necessary.

 Surgical intervention is frequently indicated, depending on the cause of the obstruction.
 Closed loop obstructions, bowel ischemia, and volvulus are surgical emergencies.